aoliveiramagalhaes/sales/README.md

   Banana,Orange,Lemon,Kiwi,Mango
   2 == Apple was in position number 2.
 I said I wanted to remove one item.
 Everything starts counting on position 2.
 I add or remove items starting from this position, that's the reason Apple was removed when I said I wanted to remove one item.

+The push() method adds new items to the end of an array, and returns the new length.
+Note: The new item(s) will be added at the end of the array.
+Note: This method changes the length of the array. array.push(item1, item2, ..., itemX)

+var fruits = ["Banana", "Orange", "Apple", "Mango"];
+fruits.push("Kiwi");
+Banana,Orange,Apple,Mango,Kiwi

 array.splice(index, howmany, item1, ....., itemX)